ViCCo-Group/dimpred_paper/README.md

-# dimpred_paper
+# DimPred - Similarites via Embeddings

+This is the code repository of the project `A high-throughput approach for the efficient prediction of perceived similarity of natural objects`.

-This repository holds all analysis code to reproduce results of the manuscript.
+It holds all analysis code needed to reproduce results presented in the [manuscript](https://www.biorxiv.org/content/10.1101/2024.06.28.601184v2).
+For all data needed to reproduce the manuscript's results please see the project's data repository on [OSF](https://osf.io/jtekq/).

 The toolbox `DimPred` itself resides in a [separate repository](https://github.com/ViCCo-Group/dimpred).

-`data` and `results` should be downloaded on [OSF](https://osf.io/jtekq/).

 ## The directory structure

 ```
 ├── README.md
 ├── data                <- .gitignored.
 Download from OSF.
+│   ├── images          <- All image sets used in this project.
+│   ├── interim         <- Intermediate data based on raw data that has been transformed using scripts.
-│   └── processed       <- The final data forming the basis for results.
+│   ├── processed       <- The final data forming the basis for results.
+│   └── raw             <- Original and immutable data serving as input to scripts.
 │
 ├── results             <- Output from scripts that go into the manuscript. .gitignored.
 Download from OSF.
 │